jhl233/PhysicsApp/README.md

 # PhysicsApp

-A application for the MKA physics department.
+A application for Mr. Rich's physics classes.